LetsStartLooping/MQTT/MQTT Command Line.md

 ## Subscribe to a topic in MQTT

 We can use following command to subscribe to a topic.
-Here I will be using datails from the above example we have taken
+Here I will be using details from the above example we have taken

 ```bash
 mosquitto_sub -h 192.168.1.24 -t room/temperature